-5. Enter your TV’s four-digit password and hit OK.
+5. Enter your TV’s 4-digit PIN and hit OK.

-7. After the reset, pair the BT device again to your LG TV.
-If it is not pairing, then the issue is with the Bluetooth hardware.
-To fix hardware issues, you need to contact LG Support.
+After the reset, pair the BT device to your LG TV.
+The issue is with the LG TV hardware if it is not pairing.
+To fix hardware issues, you can contact LG Support.

-If none of the BT devices is paired to your LG Smart TV, the Bluetooth option will be greyed out.
-Pair a BT device with your LG TV to fix the issue.
+The Bluetooth option will be greyed out if none of the BT devices is paired to your LG Smart TV.
+Pair a BT device with your LG TV to make it disappear.

 Go to Sound Settings on your LG TV.
 Select Sound Out and disconnect the device that you have paired already.
 Later, pair a new device.
 From now on, you can listen to audio on the Bluetooth-paired device.